citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/problem/escalation-rule.md

    b.
 Enter Classification/Notification Rule data:

-   -   **Classification/Event: **select the desired option to be sent notification to the person in charge:
+   -   **Classification/Event**: select the desired option to be sent notification to the person in charge:

    -   If the option selected is "Winning", the field "Remaining time for